vincentccc/wall-x/workspace/README.md

 - For single GPU training: Ensure at least 48GB VRAM (e.g., RTX 6000 Ada, A6000)
 - For multi-GPU training: Enable FSDP2 for optimal memory distribution

+## Reproduce

+Openloop plot `wall-x/workspace/lerobot_example/evaluation/lerobot_openloop.png`

+To reproduce the results, use the config file wall-x/workspace/lerobot_example/config_qact_from_vlm.yml with a global batch size of 128, adjusted via `gradient_accumulation_steps` and numbers of gpu.